 Suddenly missing Freeview channels you used to have?

-To get back any missing channels, you can retune your BT TV box by performing a channel scan:
+To get back any missing channels, you can retune your EE TV box by performing a channel scan:

 Tips on getting the best Freeview reception via your TV aerial